Living or working with young children, we all know how BIG their emotions can be.

 Emotions can run high and low.
 As I explain to my children, as adults we don’t feel happy all the time but we don’t feel sad all the time either.
 Every day can be a mix of emotions.
 Teaching our children how to recognise and express their emotions without impacting others is key.
 As they grow, we can then teach them how to best manage their emotions as well.

-We need to equip our children with some tools to help them manage their emotions, while understanding that emotions are simply our bodies way of sending us messages, a signal to something in their lives that needs to be handled differently.
+We need to equip our children with a set of tools to help them manage their emotions, while understanding that emotions are simply our bodies way of sending us messages, a signal to something in their lives that needs to be handled differently.

 Visiting Santa, you feel your child’s hand tighten in yours as you get to the front of the line.
 They’re quiet, eyes darting.
 You ask if they feel okay and they reply that their stomach feels tight and shaky.
 Santa looks scary and the mall is too loud.